Algebraic relations among hyperderivatives of periods and logarithms of Drinfeld modules: Introduction

-\item Our $t$-motive $\rP_n M_\rho$ is not simple, and therefore determining the Zariski closure of the aforementioned image is a complicated task.
+\item For $n \geq 1$, $\rP_{n-1} M_\rho$ is a sub-$t$-motive of $\rP_n M_\rho$ and therefore, $\rP_n M_\rho$ is not simple which makes determining the Zariski closure of the aforementioned image a complicated task.
 To find the Zariski closure, we bring in differential algebraic geometry.
-We consider zero sets of hyperdifferential polynomials to define Kolchin topology following the terminology of \cite{HardouinSS} (precise definition in $\S$\ref{S: Kolchin+}).
-Using this, we determine the above Zariski closure by first determining the Kolchin closure and then restricting to Zariski topology (Theorem~\ref{T:GeqGamma}).
+We consider hyperdifferential polynomials (precise definition in $\S$\ref{S: Kolchin+}) to determine the above Zariski closure by first determining the defining differential ideal of the aforementioned image and then restricting to Zariski topology (Theorem~\ref{T:GeqGamma}).
 This allows us to prove Theorem~\ref{T:Main01} and compute the Galois group $\Gamma_{\rP_n M_\rho}$ explicitly (Corollary~\ref{T:LeqGamma}).

 \item In $\S$\ref{S:Hyperlogquasilog}, for $u_1, \dots, u_w \in \KK$ satisfying $\Exp_\rho(u_i)\in k^\sep$ for each $1\leq i \leq w$, we build on results of $\S$\ref{S:Periodquasi} to construct new $t$-motives $Y_{1, n}, \dots, Y_{w,n}$ such that the entries of the period matrix of $\oplus_{m=1}^w Y_{m,n}$ comprise $\bigcup_{s=0}^n \bigcup_{i=1}^{r-1}\bigcup_{m=1}^w\{\pd_\theta^s(u_m), \pd_\theta^s(\rF_{\tau^i}(u_m))\}$.
 Let $\cT$ denote the category of $t$-motives.
 In Lemma~\ref{L:Equivvv}, we obtain a surjective map from certain sub-$t$-motives of $Y_{m,n}$ to corresponding sub-$t$-motives of $Y_{m, \ell}$ for $\ell \leq n$ and $1 \leq m \leq w$.
 This map allows us to implement Theorem~\ref{T:Trivial} that is based on an $\End_\cT(M_{\rho})$-linear independence result of Chang and Papanikolas \cite[Thm.~4.2.2]{CP12} which enables us to prove Theorem~\ref{T:Main02}.